-- Sanctions - 21 and Older - First Offense: Confiscation of goods, disciplinary hearing with Housing and Residence Life, and written warning. - Second Offense: Confiscation of goods, disciplinary hearing with Housing and Residence Life and the Dean, probation, and applied teacher informed. - Third Offense: Confiscation of goods and removal from Residence Hall. - 20 and Under - First Offense: Confiscation of goods, disciplinary hearing with Housing and Residence Life, probation, and mandatory online counseling. - Second Offense: Confiscation of goods, parents notified, disciplinary hearing with Housing and Residence Life and the Dean, probation, mandatory counseling, and applied teacher informed. - Third Offense: Confiscation of goods, mandatory counseling, and removal from Residence Hall.
+- 21 and Older - First Offense: Confiscation of goods, disciplinary hearing with Housing and Residence Life, and written warning. - Second Offense: Confiscation of goods, disciplinary hearing with Housing and Residence Life and the Dean, probation, and applied teacher informed. - Third Offense: Confiscation of goods and removal from Residence Hall. - 20 and Under - First Offense: Confiscation of goods, disciplinary hearing with Housing and Residence Life, probation, and mandatory Alcohol EDU online.
+Students are responsible for paying the cost for the course. - Second Offense: Confiscation of goods, parents notified, disciplinary hearing with Housing and Residence Life and the Dean, probation, mandatory Alcohol EDU, and applied teacher informed. - Third Offense: Confiscation of goods, mandatory Alcohol EDU, and removal from Residence Hall.